laubengaier/Swordinator/README.md

 ## Use Swordinator

+These steps should provide a simple way of getting started.
+If something is not clear please take a look at the demo provided or create an issue.

+##### Quicknote:
+The simplest way is to go forward with implementing `Step` and `handle(step: Step)` which simplifies the coordination but if you want even more control or don't like steps there is a delegate example in the demo (ProfileCoordinator).

 #### 1. Define Steps

 Create a new class called `AppStep` or anything you like that will define the steps your application can do.